Finder makes money from featured partners, but editorial opinions are our own.

 Installation fees generally only apply if your place has not been connected to the NBN before.

 The most common upfront cost you'll face is if you need to buy a new modem.
-While some providers will give you a free modem if you stay connected for a certain period of time, others do not have this option.
+Some providers will give you a free modem if you stay connected for a certain period of time, while others will charge you a set amount to buy the modem outright.

 There may also be a delivery fee associated with getting the modem to you too.